awslabs/multi-model-server/docs/export.md

 curl -X POST http://127.0.0.1:8080/squeezenet/predict -F "input_0=@kitten.jpg"
 ```

+**Note**: The data name for ONNX models is `input_0` instead of `data` as with other examples.
+Make sure you update this in your `curl` call.
+The reason is that ONNX models' input layer defaults to `input_0`, and you can't override this in your `signature.json` file when you define `data_name`.
+You can compare this by looking at the signature file you downloaded for this ONNX example, versus the signature you downloaded for an MXNet model example.

 ## Export Example with Specified Custom Service

 Let's try the export again, but this time we will also pass the `--service` argument.
 So that it is very clear what is happening with the export process, we'll copy the service file to a different name and specify it when we call the export tool.